Last Updated on 28 August 2024 by Cycloscope

 A travel guide to the alternative Gili

-The three famous Gili Islands of Lombok, Gili Meno, Gili T (Trawangan), and Gili Air, are probably the biggest South East Asia tourist sensation of these last years.
-From the harbors of Padangbai (in Bali) and Pamenang (in north-western Lombok), dozens of boats depart every day, loaded with all kinds of backpackers, luxury seekers, families, and all kind of tourists.
-Definitively not our cup of tea.
+The three famous Gili Islands of Lombok, Gili Meno, Gili T (Trawangan), and Gili Air, are probably the biggest Southeast Asia tourist sensations of recent years.
+From the harbors of Padangbai (in Bali) and Pamenang (in north-western Lombok), dozens of boats depart every day, loaded with all kinds of backpackers, luxury seekers, families, and all kinds of tourists.
+Definitely, not our cup of tea.

-Not many know yet that there are other Gili islands, in the south west of Lombok near the Sekotong peninsula, that are still untouched by mass tourism, and have nothing to envy from the most famous Gili in term of natural beauty.
+Not many know yet that there are other Gili islands, in the southwest of Lombok near the Sekotong peninsula, that are still untouched by mass tourism, and have nothing to envy from the most famous Gili in terms of natural beauty.
 Here we’ll talk about Gili Kedis, Gili Nanggu, and Gili Sudak, some of the best places to dive in Indonesia.

 Going to Indonesia?